Hello, new Barrett puppy owners! Hope the last few days have treated you well, and you’re not too sleep deprived or blurry eyed.

 Behavior and Training – Follow a Routine.
 Routines minimize turmoil and confusion in your new puppy’s life.

 Food and Water.
-How often will you feed your dog?
-I’ll soon move to twice a day but your schedule may allow for three times a day.
-Whatever you do, please do not over-feed as these will seriously harm your puppy’s health.
+Whether you are feeding twice daily or three times daily, please do not over-feed your puppy as this will seriously harm his/her health.
 Always feed to a set routine (same time every morning and evening) as this will keep your dog on a routine, and it also make it much easier for you to predict when your dog will need a bathroom break.

 Potty Breaks.
 When and how much your puppy eats also effects what comes out the other end.
 The following times are a MUST for every dog: let your puppy out after finishing every meal, after walks, when you wake up, and before you go to bed.